Juan Lebrón Chincoa

-Juan Lebrón Chincoa, known as Juan Lebrón, (January 30, 1995) is a Spanish professional padel player.
-He occupies the 7th position in the Premier Padel (The Padel tour) as of December 3rd, 2024.
-Lebrón became the first Spanish player in history to become World Number 1, doing so in 2019 alongside Paquito Navarro.
+Juan Lebrón Chincoa (born 30 January 1995), widely known by his nickname 'El Lobo' (The Wolf), is a Spanish professional padel player.
+As of January 2026, he occupies the 6th position in the FIP ranking.

+Lebrón became the first Spanish player in history to become World Number 1, doing so in 2019 alongside Paquito Navarro, a position he would maintain for three more years with Alejandro Galán.

-Padel career
+During his career he has won 41 titles and appeared in 70 finals.

+Career

+Early life

 Juan Lebrón was introduced to padel through his father, who played it with his friends.
 Lebrón became Spain’s junior padel champion several times and competed in the Junior World Cup.
 He was the youngest Absolute Champion in Spain and won every match in the minor’s division.
 At the age of 17, he left El Puerto de Santa Maria and moved to Madrid to play padel professionally.

-Professional career
+First Years as a pro

-Lebrón’s professional career began in 2015, when he paired up with Paquito Navarro, but his adult career only started to kick off in December 2016, when he and his new partner, Gabriel Reca, reached top 30 in the world.
+Lebrón’s professional career began in 2015, and in December 2016, he and his then partner, Gabriel Reca, reached the top 30 in the world.

 In March 2017, he started the season with Marcello Jardim and finished it with Adrián Allemandi, finishing in 19th place.
-The same year he signed a contract with Bablot to pursue his career as a professional.
+The same year he signed a contract with Babolat.

+Breakthrough year

+2018

-In 2018, Lebrón started his season with Juan Cruz Belluati.
-In the first tournament of the season, the Catalunya Masters, they reached their first final as a couple after beating the number 1 ranked couple, Fernando Belasteguín and Pablo Lima, in the semifinals.
-In the final, Sanyo Gutiérrez and Maxi Sánchez fell 6-4 and 6-2.
-Juan Martín Díaz became his partner until the end of the year.
+In 2018, Lebrón started the season with Juan Cruz Belluati.
+In the first tournament of the season, the Catalunya Masters, they reached their first final as a pair after beating the world number 1s, Fernando Belasteguín and Pablo Lima, in the semifinals.
+In the final, Maxi Sánchez & Sanyo Gutiérrez defeated them 6-4 and 6-2.
+However, in the following six tournaments, they reached only two semifinals, failing to advance in either.

-In 2019, Paquito Navarro became his new partner.
-In their first tournament of the season, the Marbella Master, the Andalusians reached the final, where they fell against the world number 1 in 2018, Maxi Sánchez and Sanyo Gutiérrez, 6-1 and 7-6.
-Andalusia is the southernmost autonomous region in Spain.
-Following their loss in the Marbella Master, Lebrón and his Navarro won five tournaments in Alicante, Jaén, Valladolid, Bastad, and São Paulo.
-After qualifying for the final, Juan Lebrón became the first Spanish native World Number 1 in the history of the World Padel Tour.
-Paquito and Lebron secured the number 1 spot at the end of the season after reaching the final of the Mexican Open.
-In the final, they lost to Sánchez and Gutiérrez 7-6 and 6-2.

-Despite all of their wins, Lebrón and Paquito decided to separate.
-He changed partners at the end of the tournament to join Alejandro Galán.
-Together they remained the World's Number 1 pairing for three consecutive years (2020, 2021, 2022).
-After four years together, Lebron and Galán announced their separation.
-He now plays on the backhand side with Martín Di Nenno and as of 2024, they are the third-best pairing in the world.
+The season's second final came at the Mijas Open, where they lost the rematch of the Catalunya final, against Maxi & Sanyo.
+After three more tournaments with mixed results, 14-time world number one Juan Martín Díaz invited Lebrón to be his new partner.
+In the four tournaments they played together, they reached two quarterfinals and two semifinals, including the Master Final, for which Lebrón qualified for the first time by finishing the season ranked 13th.